Lenninssp/Cannin-Tickets/README.md

 # Cannin tickets
-Android app to buy and sell tickets for events with stripe integration Lennin es medio no hombre
+Android app to buy and sell tickets for events with stripe integration Lennin es medio no hombre sis si